schema-repo/schema-repo/README.md

 Please read the [AVRO-1124](https://issues.apache.org/jira/browse/AVRO-1124) ticket for more information.

+Please subscribe to the [mailing list](https://groups.google.com/forum/#!forum/schema-repo) to ask questions or discuss development.

 ## Build and run

 In order to build and run the schema repo, execute the following commands in the current directory: